JamieEffSee/undergrad-showcase/WhereSafe (2023)/readme.md

 for individuals and teams that desire accurate and up-to-date information about their surroundings._

+The entire system was produced for less than $50.
 The report document has certain pages redacted to protect personal information.
 Credit to one of the great project teams: thank you Suraj P, Cris E, Sheng Han W, and Alex K.